NicksSimulationsROS/sync_params/README.md

 # sync_params
 This package synchronises parameters between multiple masters.
 It periodically reads from the parameter server, publishes it to a global topic, then writes to the parameter server.
-It's intended to work accross multiple masters in [`multimaster_fkie`](http://wiki.ros.org/multimaster_fkie) setups.
+It's intended to work across multiple masters in [`multimaster_fkie`](http://wiki.ros.org/multimaster_fkie) setups.

 Only new parameters will be written to the parameter server.
 No parameter will ever be overwritten.